Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-74-ride-to-hell.md

 Loomi tried not to take advantage too hard.

-“My Father!
+"My Father!
 Come in, come in.
-How are things—*oof!”*
+How are things—*oof!"*

 He braced himself for the usual full-body affectionate crush, and was not disappointed.
 Being one of the very few Gaoians with a height approaching Daar’s, and given their history, these greetings were always quite heavy on both the *affection* and the *crush.*

 They wrestled a bit on the floor, as was tradition among the larger breeds of brownfurs.
 And by wrestle, a more accurate statement would be that Loomi was wrestled *by* the Great Father, until it seemed appropriate to surrender and Daar was content to show his affection with a victory snuggle.
 Friendship with him meant one never had to worry about any back problems.

-“Ow…” Loomi chittered wearily.
-“I missed you too.
-Shall I warm some Talamay?”
+"Ow…" Loomi chittered wearily.
+"I missed you too.
+Shall I warm some Talamay?"

-“Yeah!
-‘Ya got any of the good stuff I sent ‘ya last year?”
+"Yeah!
+‘Ya got any of the good stuff I sent ‘ya last year?"

 Really, Loomi tried not to take advantage.
 Truly.
 But he did have a weakness for Talamay...

-He chittered, “Of course.
+He chittered, "Of course.
 Your house has a fiery brew!
-I find it best enjoyed sparingly.”
+I find it best enjoyed sparingly."
 By fire he meant of course the spices, which unusually included a few Earth-sourced treasures.
 By volume it was eighty percent pure ethanol (apparently extremely high-proof by Human standards), but so were most Gaoian drinks.
-“Anyway...I can hardly warm any drinks if I’m pinned to the floor, My Father…”
+"Anyway...I can hardly warm any drinks if I’m pinned to the floor, My Father…"

-“Right, right…”
+"Right, right…"

 Loomi busied himself with their drinks while the Great Father padded around his office, sniffing at everything as was his habit.
 He paused at one of Loomi’s newest acquisitions.

-“Hmm.
+"Hmm.
 ‘A Brief History of Time’ by Stephen Hawking?
-Isn’t that a Human pop-sci book?”
+Isn’t that a Human pop-sci book?"

-“It is,” Loomi confessed.
-“I am more interested in the man than the book itself.
-Did you know he suffered from a crippling neurodegenerative disorder?”
+"It is," Loomi confessed.
+"I am more interested in the man than the book itself.
+Did you know he suffered from a crippling neurodegenerative disorder?"

-“Really?”
+"Really?"

-“Yes, to the point where he could only communicate through a special assistive device.
+"Yes, to the point where he could only communicate through a special assistive device.
 The man was trapped in his body and yet had the patience and clarity of mind to distill quantum relative physics to something a lay person could understand.
-Well,” Loomi chittered, “As best as the Humans understood it at the time, anyway.”
+Well," Loomi chittered, "As best as the Humans understood it at the time, anyway."

-“They’re an impressive an’ determined people.
-Part o’ why I admire ‘em so much.”
+"They’re an impressive an’ determined people.
+Part o’ why I admire ‘em so much."

-“You always did admire tenacity,” Loomi mused.
+"You always did admire tenacity," Loomi mused.

 Daar flicked an ear guiltily.
-“It’s got me through some tough spots, helped me make friends.
-An’ taught me a lot, over the years.”
+"It’s got me through some tough spots, helped me make friends.
+An’ taught me a lot, over the years."

-“I understand you’ve taken a liking to their music,” Loomi offered, to steer away from an uncomfortable topic.
+"I understand you’ve taken a liking to their music," Loomi offered, to steer away from an uncomfortable topic.
 While they’d never be *cousins,* they’d developed an odd, respectful kinship among Champions.
 It was lonely at the apex of society, after all.

 Lonelier still for the Great Father.
 Better, perhaps, if some of that burden could be eased.

-“Jus’...kinda funny.
-Somethin’ about their sense o’ humor really lends itself ‘ta bein’ put ‘ta music.”
+"Jus’...kinda funny.
+Somethin’ about their sense o’ humor really lends itself ‘ta bein’ put ‘ta music."

-“Well,” Loomi chittered, “sometimes one must simply *dig a hole.”*
+"Well," Loomi chittered, "sometimes one must simply *dig a hole."*

 Daar chittered in turn, but as always among his most trusted Champions, he liked to air out his thoughts a bit, when he had the chance.
 This he did as he set to a prowling four-paw circuit of the office.
-“Been a whole lotta diggin’ this last decade…” Daar sighed.
-“Balls, life sure as fuck’s changed.
+"Been a whole lotta diggin’ this last decade…" Daar sighed.
+"Balls, life sure as fuck’s changed.
 I’d always imagined I’d spend mosta my life wooin’ women an’ presidin’ over my Clan.
-Do some work to keep sharp…”
+Do some work to keep sharp…"

-“The Humans pulled back the veil on that simple life, for all of us.”
+"The Humans pulled back the veil on that simple life, for all of us."
 Loomi considered the book for a moment longer, until that thought jogged his mind back into gear.
-“Oh!
+"Oh!
 Yes.
-The Legacy Project…”
+The Legacy Project…"

-“You have a final report?”
+"You have a final report?"

-“I have it...right here.”
+"I have it...right here."
 Loomi found the file on his tablet, and handed it over.
-“I’m sorry to say, it confirms our worst suspicions.”
+"I’m sorry to say, it confirms our worst suspicions."

-“About just me, or…?”
+"About just me, or…?"

-“About all of us, My Father.
+"About all of us, My Father.
 The Hierarchy, it seems, was activating and *upgrading* us to destroy the Hunters - the Discarded.
 Or, perhaps ‘upgrade’ is the wrong word.
 It might be more of an ‘unleashing.’
-I say that because the last eight generations of the Gao have shown significantly increased mutation rates...and the reappearance of some ancient genetic material.”
+I say that because the last eight generations of the Gao have shown significantly increased mutation rates...and the reappearance of some ancient genetic material."

 Daar planted his mighty haunches on the ground, across from Loomi’s desk.
 He always paid him that respect in his own office.
-“Okay.
-Overview, from the beginning.”
+"Okay.
+Overview, from the beginning."

 Loomi unrolled a flexible touchscreen mat onto his desk, and loaded a map of the planet onto it - an old one, Clan holdings as actual physical territory, rather than territory of expertise and specialization.
-“The general stagnation of our genome ceased right around the moment we took a properly scientific interest in our own biology.
+"The general stagnation of our genome ceased right around the moment we took a properly scientific interest in our own biology.
 I do not believe that to be a coincidence.
-These mutations began to appear here - ” he tapped the suburban sprawl around and between Lavmuy and Wi Kao -  “and spread radially from there.
-It was there the mutated version of our genome’s ‘lock’ first began to spread.”
+These mutations began to appear here - " he tapped the suburban sprawl around and between Lavmuy and Wi Kao -  "and spread radially from there.
+It was there the mutated version of our genome’s ‘lock’ first began to spread."

-“Right around the time a lot of social change started happening, too.
-Beginning of the information age.”
+"Right around the time a lot of social change started happening, too.
+Beginning of the information age."

-“Hence the map…” Daar leaned in with an interested expression as Loomi set the map to playing forward in time: the Clan territories shifted, then started to merge like raindrops on a window, until there was just...Gao.
-“For the longest time we took the shift from Clans-as-nations to Clans-as-specialists in stride.
+"Hence the map…" Daar leaned in with an interested expression as Loomi set the map to playing forward in time: the Clan territories shifted, then started to merge like raindrops on a window, until there was just...Gao.
+"For the longest time we took the shift from Clans-as-nations to Clans-as-specialists in stride.
 A natural progression, building on each Clan’s historical proclivities and carrying them into a more advanced age.
 But since first contact, it’s been clear...that’s not how other species operate.
 The Great Houses are still nation-territories, so are the constituent states of the Guvnurag Confederacy, the Republic, the Domain, the Humans of course...Only two other species show a similar pattern.
-The Corti with their collegiate system, but they’ve been united under a single world government since their steam age...and the Hunters.”
+The Corti with their collegiate system, but they’ve been united under a single world government since their steam age...and the Hunters."

-“It were done to us,” Daar sighed.
-“Which, yeah.
+"It were done to us," Daar sighed.
+"Which, yeah.
 That’s been obvious ‘fer a while.
-We may not be unner their control but we’re still almost *essactly* what they made us ‘ta be.”
+We may not be unner their control but we’re still almost *essactly* what they made us ‘ta be."
 Daar was a restless sort of male, always had been, and frustration was often the catalyst for him to just *do something* to get his energy out.
 Instead of pacing, and lacking the space to exercise, he resorted to fidgety grooming.

-“The completeness of their ambition needs illumination, My Father.
+"The completeness of their ambition needs illumination, My Father.
 They were not content to simply shape our culture.
-They took an active hand in shaping our genome, even into the modern era.”
+They took an active hand in shaping our genome, even into the modern era."

 Daar paused in nibbling along his forearm, hunting for mud that wasn’t there.
-“How?”
+"How?"

-“Slowly.
+"Slowly.
 Patiently.
 They’re a species with a million-years perspective, they can afford to be slow and subtle.
-A serendipitous mutation here, a biodroned and particularly productive female there...”
+A serendipitous mutation here, a biodroned and particularly productive female there..."

 Daar growled at that.
-“Fuckin’ *evil.* An’ I think I can see where this is goin’...”
+"Fuckin’ *evil.* An’ I think I can see where this is goin’..."

-“Yes, My Father, I’ll get to that.
+"Yes, My Father, I’ll get to that.
 Importantly, it wasn’t without side-effects.
 With that *tampering* came more aggression.
 Our ancient physicality began to reassert itself, and then in some lines, became highly exaggerated.
 High-degrees males became much rarer and comparatively far more impressive, while birthing them became perilous.
-Sixth degrees effectively disappeared, the genetics too titanic for all but the luckiest cubs and the fittest females to handle.”
+Sixth degrees effectively disappeared, the genetics too titanic for all but the luckiest cubs and the fittest females to handle."

-“They bred us like *prize livestock.”* Daar’s righteous anger was beginning to choke the air in the office, so Loomi went over to open a window.
+"They bred us like *prize livestock."* Daar’s righteous anger was beginning to choke the air in the office, so Loomi went over to open a window.
 A clean, comfortable, crisp day.
 On that note, Loomi decided to head for the turret upstairs, to better enjoy the fresh air.
 Daar thumped along, and some of the building aggression drained from the moment.

 The view was, as always, breathtaking.
 Daar’s own office and apartments dwelled in the slightly larger and higher tower toward the middle of High Mountain; Loomi’s were more forward toward the main gate, and just a bit more modest.

 They spent a silent moment together, appreciating the breeze, but only a moment.
 There was much left to discuss.

-“Livestock.”
+"Livestock."
 Daar repeated.
-“I s’pose that means you an’ I.”
+"I s’pose that means you an’ I."

-“Us *especially,* My Father.
+"Us *especially,* My Father.
 But I’ll come back to that.
 The *consequence* of this breeding was I think what led to the Clans changing.
 Fiercer competition among the males would have led to incessant, open warfare.
 Some response had to be engineered, and de-emphasizing territory seems the most rational way to do that.
-Along with renewed interest in sport, the emergence of workhouses, much less emphasis on old tradition…”
+Along with renewed interest in sport, the emergence of workhouses, much less emphasis on old tradition…"

-“So where did it go wrong for ‘em?”
+"So where did it go wrong for ‘em?"

-“That is less clear.
+"That is less clear.
 Our interrogations were inconclusive, the agents in question were missing key data.
-So this is my analysis, not necessarily reporting…”
+So this is my analysis, not necessarily reporting…"

-“Go on.”
+"Go on."

-“As I said, they were seeking to mold us into something akin to the organizational structure of the Discarded: Clans aligned by function, rather than territory…and that would include their leadership structure.
+"As I said, they were seeking to mold us into something akin to the organizational structure of the Discarded: Clans aligned by function, rather than territory…and that would include their leadership structure.
 It’s likely they would have wished to recreate an Alpha of Alphas among the Gao.
-You are likely the end result of that process.”
+You are likely the end result of that process."

-“...Not a comparison ‘ta make me happy, that.”
+"...Not a comparison ‘ta make me happy, that."

-“Well, it’s not like they engineered *you personally,”* Loomi said.
-“Or more precisely, you *as a person.* They could influence, mutate, breed and generally nudge us on the largest scale, but an individual is the product of far more than just their circumstances.
+"Well, it’s not like they engineered *you personally,"* Loomi said.
+"Or more precisely, you *as a person.* They could influence, mutate, breed and generally nudge us on the largest scale, but an individual is the product of far more than just their circumstances.
 In you, they conspired for every possible biological advantage, and in that aim they were of course *wildly* successful.
-No doubt they intended for your physical presence to form the basis of your leadership.”
+No doubt they intended for your physical presence to form the basis of your leadership."

 Daar looked down at his tremendous legs and tensed them, briefly.
 Huge iron muscles and thick-corded sinew popped into starker relief under his fur.
 Loomi wasn’t a pushover by any stretch of the imagination, but next to a clipped-sleek bodybuilder like Daar?
 He who was the tallest, stockiest, most unattainably athletic Gao there ever was?
 Across species, too?